FlorianSchnitzhofer/dtl-pipline/README.md

 Run `npm run dev` to start the development server.

-Run `npm start` to build the frontend bundle and serve it from `server.js`.
-Requests to `/api`, `/docs`, and `/openapi.json` are proxied to the backend URL set by the `API_PROXY_TARGET` environment variable (defaults to `http://localhost:8000`), so the REST API, Swagger UI, and OpenAPI schema are reachable from the same public host as the static site.
+Run `npm start` to build the frontend bundle and serve it from `server.js` during local development.
+For production deployments, the provided `Dockerfile` now builds the frontend, installs the backend, and serves both from the same container via FastAPI.

-For deployments, `API_PROXY_TARGET` must point to the actual backend service endpoint so requests are forwarded to the API instead of looping back to the public frontend host.
-Keep `VITE_API_BASE_URL` unset (or relative) so the browser uses the `/api` prefix and allows the server-side proxy to route traffic correctly.
+`/api`, `/docs`, and `/openapi.json` are handled by the backend, while all other paths fall back to the built SPA so the UI and API share a single public origin.

-When publishing the stack on a single server, the provided `docker-compose.yml` exposes port 80 for the frontend and 8000 for the backend.
-The frontend container proxies `/api`, `/docs`, and `/openapi.json` to the backend so the UI can call the API without CORS issues while the API also remains reachable directly on port 8000.
+When publishing the stack on a single server, the provided `docker-compose.yml` runs the database and a single application container that serves both the frontend and backend on port 80 (mapped to the container's port 8000).
 If the server will be accessed through a hostname, set `API_PUBLIC_BASE_URL` (for example, `https://example.com`) so the generated OpenAPI schema advertises the public URL, and adjust `VITE_API_BASE_URL` if you need a different path prefix.

 When the backend is deployed behind a TLS-terminating proxy (for example, on Azure App Service), set `AZURE_SITE_HOSTNAME` or `API_PUBLIC_BASE_URL` so the generated OpenAPI